AriJalk/old-unity-solo-train-game/README.md

-# Solo Train Game
+# Solo Train Game Unity

-My current game project, still early in prototype but most critical parts of the framework are working.
+Developed in Unity with C#, this is my current game project, still early in prototype but most critical parts of the framework are working.
 It is aimed for Desktop-PC and hopefully Android once everything is mechanically sound.</br></br>
-A solitaire train game made in Unity, inspired by Cube-Rails board games like Chicago-Express and Steam, designed with physical implementation in mind.
-It is played through a light Deck-Building and card play similar to the game Concordia, aiming to provide a short, puzzly card-based experience.</br></br>
+A solitaire train game, inspired by Cube-Rails board games like Chicago-Express and Steam, designed with physical implementation in mind.
+It is played through light Deck-Building and card play similar to the game Concordia, aiming to provide a short, puzzly card-based experience.</br></br>

 It uses a Hex-System I ported from my implementation of [Godot Hex Tile System](https://github.com/AriJalk/GodotHexTileSystem), which in turn is based on [Red Blob Games Hexagonal Grids](https://www.redblobgames.com/grids/hexagons).